desta88/jQueryImgMask/README.md

 jQuery Plugin for masking image using canvas (Support for multiple images)

-This is a jQuery plugin for allow add your image / pattern masking to your images.
+This is a jQuery plugin for add your image / pattern masking to your images.

 Installation